 At Clinton Co-operative Childcare Centre we provide child-initiated and adult-supported experiences regularly.
 This is done through observing and documenting the children’s interests and encouraging them to explore that interest further by providing the necessary materials and supporting them throughout.
 The educators support the individual needs of the children and are flexible in their programming.
 We will provide choices, and expand on those choices.

-Staff plan for and create positive learning environments and experiences in which each child’s learning and development will be supported.
-Staff are knowledgeable in child development, and offer both planned and spontaneous developmentally appropriate activities dependent upon the children’s interests.
+Staff plan for and create positive learning environments and experiences in which each child’s learning and development will be supported and which is inclusive of all children, including those with individualized plans.
+Staff are knowledgeable in child development, and offer both planned and spontaneous developmentally appropriate activities dependent upon the children’s interests and needs.
 We will observe the children and create their learning environments in a way which will support them developmentally and cognitively, using the environment as a third teacher.

 We value the importance of both indoor and outdoor play, as well as active play, rest, and quiet time.
 In a quiet, dark room, with soothing music, the infants will nap as required, as per the parent’s preference.
 Staff will provide visual and physical checks.
 The toddlers and preschoolers will have a rest and quiet time after lunch, dependent upon their individual needs.
 We take the inside outside, and vice versa, such as creative experiences outside, and ball play inside.